 At Lily Jackson Hair & Make Up our health philosophy is simple – less chemicals not more.

-But there are certainly ways to reduce your exposure to chemicals or avoid animal ingredients in the quest for beautiful hair and an organic or vegan lifestyle.
+There are ways to reduce your exposure to chemicals in the quest for beautiful hair but it is confusing and contradictory.

-By this we mean that any product carrying this claim must have all its ingredients reviewed for compliance with the organic standard this means synthetics and processing aids such as EDTA and DEA would not be permitted under Australian Certified Organic and NASAA (National Association for Sustainable Agriculture, Australia), the two largest bodies in Australia who certify products.
+This means that any product carrying this claim must have all its ingredients reviewed for compliance with the organic standard (rules) and this means synthetics and processing aids such as EDTA and DEA (DEA’s are wetting agents that provide lather in haircare products) would not be permitted under Australian Certified Organic and NASAA (National Association for Sustainable Agriculture, Australia), the two largest bodies in Australia who certify products.

 Some types of henna hair colours are certified organic but….